JiyuuX/ORB-CHALLENGE-IMPROVED/README.md

 # ORB-CHALLENGE-IMPROVED

-API CHALLENGE PROJECT
+API CHALLENGE PROJECT <br />

 P.S.
 This project made for a company's job application challenge project!
-Not personal project!
+Not personal project! <br /> <br />

-DESCRIPTION
+DESCRIPTION<br />

 --First, the user have to register in order to send request to endpoints (except /register/).
 When you send request to register, If user is unique (by username), you can create your account.
-After created the account, the system will create automatically your own api_key and api_secret_key, then sends email these keys to the user's email address.
+After created the account, the system will create automatically your own api_key and api_secret_key, then sends email these keys to the user's email address. <br />

---If user is registered,
+--If user is registered,<br />

--You can create a room
+-You can create a room <br />

--You can subscribe in room
+-You can subscribe in room <br />

--You can add event in room
+-You can add event in room <br />

--You can get events in the room
+-You can get events in the room <br />

--You can update event
+-You can update event <br />

--You can delete event
+-You can delete event <br />

--You can get upcoming events in every room that you are subscribed.
+-You can get upcoming events in every room that you are subscribed. <br />

+<br /><br />

-RESTRICTIONS
+RESTRICTIONS <br />

--If user doesn't have api_key and api_secret_key, user cannot send request to the endpoints.
+-If user doesn't have api_key and api_secret_key, user cannot send request to the endpoints. <br />

 -Every room has its own creator.
 Only room creators can add or delete event in the room, the rest of the users will be read-only.
-They cannot make any changes.
+They cannot make any changes. <br />

 -Users that want to get events, have to subscribe to the room.
 It means, a user only can see the events if the user subscribed to the corresponded room.
-Cannot see other rooms's events if the user doesn't subscribed.
+Cannot see other rooms's events if the user doesn't subscribed. <br />

+<br /><br />
-API ENDPOINTS & REQUESTS BODY
+API ENDPOINTS & REQUESTS BODY <br />

-/register/
+/register/ <br />

 {
     "username": "testuser",